mirror/dd-wrt/src/router/python/Doc/tutorial/classes.rst

 name attempts to find the name in the namespace.

 Although scopes are determined statically, they are used dynamically.
-At any time during execution, there are at least three nested scopes whose namespaces are directly accessible:
+At any time during execution, At any time during execution, there are 3 or 4 nested scopes whose namespaces are directly accessible:

 * the innermost scope, which is searched first, contains the local names
 * the scopes of any enclosing functions, which are searched starting with the